 At around the ages of five to ten years, a bear will stop producing bile and will then either be left to die or more often than not, slaughtered for their paws or gall bladders, which are still considered delicacies in Asian restaurants where they can reach hundreds of dollars for their consumption.

-An estimated 4000 bears are kept illegally in Vietnam’s flourishing bear farms and throughout Asia a staggering 20,000 bears are held captive in bear bile farms per year!
+An estimated 4000 bears are kept illegally in Vietnam’s flourishing bear farms and throughout South-East Asia, in particular China, where a staggering 20,000 bears are held captive in bear bile farms per year!

 Milking of bear bile was made illegal in 2005 in Vietnam but still allowed people to keep bears in cages for themselves.
 This has created a loop hole and instead of putting the practice to an end altogether, this has only created a thriving black market, due to its high demand.

 Whilst bear bile tours who once filtrated thousands of tourists each year to witness live viewings of extracting bile have since stopped, there is extensive suspicions that tours still exist for asian tourists.
 This proved possible during ARM’s visit to Vietnam with an ease to purchase bear bile easily when escorted with asian tour guides.

 The practice of Bear Bile milking remains to be legal in both China and Japan.

 ARM’s investigations highlighted that this industry still exsists until Government officials of Vietnam and South-East Asia amend existing laws, put an end to bear bile farming and serve harsh penalties for crimes against these defenseless animals.

 Animal Advocacy organizations in Asia, such as Animals Asia, have put amazing efforts into creating aapecialized sanctuary for bears who have been rescued from bear bile farms.